bauerem/legal_memsum/README.md

 ## Use model

-To summarize the opinion text located in the 'opinion.txt' file, simply run
+To summarize an opinion run the 'run_memsum.py' script with python and the filename containing the opinion, you wish to summarize.
+An example opinion is provided in this repository named 'opinion.txt'.
+To summarize this example opinion use the following command

-    python run_memsum.py
+    python run_memsum.py -f opinion.txt

 ## Output